-- Open either door. - Unlock the doors with the key or remote transmitter.
+- Open either door. - Unlock the doors with the key or the remote transmitter.

-If the three-position switch is in the center position, the interior light will come on when you remove the key from the ignition switch.
+If the switch is in the center position, the interior light will come on when you remove the key from the ignition switch.

-In addition, when the three position switch is in the center position with both doors closed, the two bulbs in the interior light can be turned on separately by the pushbutton switches next to them.
-Push the switch to turn the light on or off.
+When the switch is in the center position with both doors closed, the two bulbs in the interior light can each be turned on and off with the button next to it.

-The heating and air conditioning systems in your vehicle provide a comfortable driving environment in all weather conditions.
+The heating and air conditioning system in your vehicle provides a comfortable driving environment in all weather conditions.
 Vents, Heating, and A/C The standard audio system has many features.
-This section de- scribes those features and how to use them.
-(If you selected an optional audio system, refer to the operating instructions that came with it.)
-CD Changer
+This section describes those features and how to use them.
+(If you have an optional audio system, refer to the operating instructions that came with it.)
+CD Changer Error Messages 100 Remote Audio Controls 101 Features